laurohen/pushwoosh-quasar-framework/README.md

 The first step is always to generate a new plugin using Quasar CLI:

-$ quasar new boot <name>
+$ quasar new boot 'file-name'

-Where <name> should be exchanged by a suitable name for your boot file.
+Where 'file-name' should be exchanged by a suitable name for your boot file.

 This command creates a new file: /src/boot/<name>.js with the following content:

+In the quasar.conf.js file add:

+boot: [

+    'file-name'

+      ],

+In the boot file that was generated add the code below:

 // "async" is optional
 export default async ({ store }) => {